New California law aims to force people with mental illness or addiction to get help – KION546

 “Our state prisons are full of people who, after they’ve been restored to competency, are in our state prisons because of serious mental health issues and drug addiction issues,” Eggman said in an interview.
 “I think that is the most inhumane way to treat the most vulnerable of us.”

 The law takes effect in 2024, but counties can postpone implementation until 2026.
 The changes will serve as another tool to help the state reform its mental health system.
 Last year, Newsom signed a law that created a new court process where family members and others could ask a judge to come up with a treatment plan for certain people with specific diagnoses, including schizophrenia.
 That law would let the judge force people into treatment for up to a year.
-The court program started this month in seven counties.
+The court program, started this month in seven counties, also aimed at addressing the state’s homelessness crisis.